 Contingent Liabilities - Income Taxes Income tax reserves are determined using the methodology established by the Financial Accounting Standards Board ("FASB") Interpretation 48, Accounting for Uncertainty in Income Taxes - An Interpretation of FASB Statement 109 ("FIN 48").
 FIN 48, which we adopted on February 3, 2007, requires companies to assess each income tax position taken using a two step process.
 A determination is first made as to whether it is more likely than not that the position will be sustained, based upon the technical merits, upon examination by the taxing authorities.
-If the tax position is expected to meet the more likely than not criteria, the benefit recorded for the tax position equals the largest amount that is greater than 50% likely to be realized upon ultimate settlement of the respective tax position.
+If the tax position equals the largest amount that is greater than 50% likely to be realized upon ultimate settlement of the respective tax position.
 Uncertain tax positions require determinations and estimated liabilities to be made based on provisions of the tax law which may be subject to change or varying interpretation.
 If our determinations and estimates prove to be inaccurate, the resulting adjustments could be material to our future financial results.